briangershon/s/README.md

 # s

-A smart 'status' that supports git, mercurial or subversion repository.
+A smart 'status' shell command that supports git, mercurial or subversion repositories.

-Just type `s` in any git, mercurial or svn repo to get its status.
+Just type `s` on the command-line in any repo to get its status.

 ## How to setup